Dewire/dehub-android/README.md

 # Dealing with the Android lifecycle

-The app uses an Activity and displays different fragments depending on what screen the user is at in the app.
+The app uses an Activity and displays different Fragments depending on what screen the user is at in the app.
 The Fragments do not call ``setRetainInstanceState(true)`` which means that both the Activity and the Fragments will be destroyed and recreated on a configuration change (i.e. a screen rotation).
 This approach can lead to problems when we invovle asynconous operations such as a network request.
 Consider the following diagram:

 ![alt tag](docs/lifecycle_network.png)